 The arts have long been important to the Russians.
 The first ballet and opera theatre was founded in 1783 by Catherine the Great.
 Prior to that, the arts companies performed for the public in a smaller wooden building known as the Little Theatre.
 The Hermitage Theatre, which was already in existence, was used only for aristocratic performances.
 And at Catherine’s behest, the Bolshoi Kammeny Theatre was built.

-But it wasn’t long before a larger facility was needed to house the growing audiences who enjoyed the top notch opera and ballet performances that were presented in the city.
-In 1860, architect Albert Cavos built a magnificent new theater to replace the Equestrian circus which burnt down a few years before.
+But it wasn’t long before a larger facility was needed to house the growing audiences who enjoyed the top-notch opera and ballet performances that were presented in the city.
+In 1860, architect Albert Cavos built a magnificent new theatre to replace the Equestrian circus which burnt down a few years before.
 The theatre became a rival of the famous Bolshoi Theatre, which was built by the same architect in 1825.

 The Mariinsky Theatre in the Twentieth Century

 In World War II, the theatre was extensively damaged during the 900-day Siege of Leningrad, which lasted from 1941 to 1944.
 It was restored shortly thereafter.
 Soon, during Soviet times, the Mariinsky Theatre was given a different name, known as the Kirov Opera and Ballet Theatre.
 Today, the theatre once again boasts its original name – restored in 1992 – and is internationally acclaimed, particularly for classical ballet.